xydespino/xydespino/README.md

-### Hi 👋, I'm Xyd (/sid/), I work full time as a Data Analyst / Consultant.
-Currently learning how to make a website from scratch.
-Also interested in making iOS apps!
+### Hi 👋, I'm Xyd (/sid/), I work full time as a Data Analyst / Power BI Consultant.
+Learning iOS and web development on the side.
 Thanks for visiting my Github!